clearlinux/clear-linux-documentation/source/tutorials/kubernetes.rst

        sudo systemctl enable crio.service

 #.
-Enter the commands:
+Enter these commands to restart the system services so that CRI-O will be restarted, and will automatically start with every reboot.

     .. code-block:: bash

        sudo systemctl daemon-reload
        sudo systemctl restart crio

 #.
-Initialize the master control plane with the command below and follow the
-    displayed instructions to set up `kubectl`:
+Initialize the master control plane with the command below and follow the displayed instructions to set up `kubectl`.
+The :command:`init` command initializes a Kubernetes `control-plane node`_.
+If you will be adding a pod network add-on, you will need to add configuration to the :command:`init` command line. see the `Install pod network add-on`_ section for details.

     .. code-block:: bash

        sudo kubeadm init --cri-socket=/run/crio/crio.sock

 #.
-Register kata-runtime as a RuntimeClass handler:
+Register kata-runtime as a `RuntimeClass handler`_:

     .. code-block:: bash